Case study: Eating food offered at a Hindu shrine

 -- Howard Culbertson,

 In Hinduism, offering food at a shrine, temple, or altar is a common religious practice known as "prasadam" or "prasad."
-Prasadam is considered to be sanctified or blessed by the deity to whom it is offered.
+Prasadam food is considered to be sanctified or blessed by the deity to whom it was offered.
 Eating prasadam is believed to be spiritually purifying and imbued with the blessings and grace of the deity.